infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 On the VPS, do not configure DNAT forwarding for `80/443` to the Raspberry Pi.

-If you previously configured public forwarding rules, remove them and restart `nftables`.
-Also remove any VPS UFW routed allow rules that forward public `80/443` traffic to `10.0.0.2`.
+If you previously configured the public internet profile, remove the `80/443` DNAT and MASQUERADE rules from `/etc/ufw/before.rules`, run `sudo ufw reload`, and remove any VPS UFW routed allow rules that forward public `80/443` traffic to `10.0.0.2`.

 ### Verification